Axel186/mathsymbols-tinymce-plugin/README.md

 #

-With this plugin you able to add Math Symbols into your content.
-It supports Math font, but you also have to add [MathJax](https://www.mathjax.org) on the website itself.
 This plugin using [MathJax](https://www.mathjax.org) libary for rendering math font.

 This plugin compatible with TinyMce 4.

 ![MathSymbols TinyMCE Plugin - Visual demo](demo.gif)

-Is better to check this project before use: http://www.imathas.com/editordemo/demo.html.
+*Is better to check this project before use: http://www.imathas.com/editordemo/demo.html.*

 ## How to test it: